raymondEhlers/OVERWATCH/overwatch/processing/README.md

 will be some sort of unique URL.
 Note that this endpoint is for _all_ Overwatch monitoring, so be certain to check the traceback to determine the originating source of the issue.

+For successful monitoring, the environment must export the `DSN` as `export SENTRY_DSN_PROCESSING=<value>`.
+The value will be some sort of unique URL.
+Note that this endpoint is just for Overwatch processing errors (called `overwatch-processing` on `sentry`).
+If it is not available, it will look for the general environment variable `SENTRY_DSN`.